styled-components v7

 Highlights

-• Native animations: transition, @keyframes, and @starting-style all run on React Native out of the box via the default Animated-based adapter.
-An optional reanimated adapter is available for consumers who prefer it (experimental, probably doesn't work yet).
+• Native animations by default. transition, @keyframes, and @starting-style run on React Native through the built-in Animated-based adapter, with no setup or peer dependency.
+An optional reanimated adapter is available behind one import (experimental; not heavily tested yet).

-• createTheme() works on native: the same theme contract from web. <ThemeProvider> deep-merges nested themes on native.
+• createTheme() on native, with the same contract as web. <ThemeProvider> deep-merges nested themes so an inner override that touches one leaf keeps the siblings it inherited.

-• Plugins subpath: import { rtlPlugin, rscPlugin } from 'styled-components/plugins'.
-First-party RTL replaces stylis-plugin-rtl.
-Custom plugins move to a narrower SCPlugin interface (name, rw, decl).
+• Plugins subpath. import { rtlPlugin, rscPlugin } from 'styled-components/plugins'.
+First-party RTL replaces stylis-plugin-rtl; custom plugins move to a narrower SCPlugin interface.
+See Plugins moved to a dedicated subpath.

-• extractCSS(): read the current stylesheet as plain text.
+• extractCSS() reads the current stylesheet as plain text.
 Replaces the legacy disableCSSOMInjection toggle.
-You asked, we listened.

 • Faster SSR at scale.